 Grill Cleaning 101

-Heavy use during the summer has likely taken its toll on your grill, so take the time now to get it ready for the months ahead.
-Here are five simple steps to keep your grill fired up throughout the year:
+Heavy use during the last year has likely taken its toll on your grill, so take the time now to get it ready for the months ahead.
+A clean grill means better tasting food, and much less risk from clinging debris, carbonized fats, flame ups and more.
+Here are five simple steps to keep your grill fired up safely throughout the year:

 - Thoroughly wash the outside with soapy water or use a grill cleaner like Weber Exterior Grill Cleaner, which will remove dirt and grime from enameled grill surfaces, making them look new again.
 If there are any stainless steel surfaces, use a stainless steel cleaner such as Sprayway Stainless Steel Cleaner, a soft cloth, and make sure to wipe with the grain to maintain a scratch-free shine.